 Antidepressants

-Tricyclic antidepressants (TCAs) are an older type of antidepressant.
-They are no longer regarded as a first-line treatment for depression because an overdose can be dangerous.
-They may be prescribed for people with severe depression that fails to respond to other treatments.
-A tricyclic may also be recommended for other mental health conditions such as obsessive-compulsive disorder and bipolar disorder.
+TCAs may be prescribed for people with severe depression that does not respond to other treatment options.
+A tricyclic may also be recommended for other mental health conditions such as obsessive-compulsive disorder (OCD) and bipolar disorder (BPD).

-Examples of Tricyclic antidepressants include:
+Examples of tricyclic antidepressants include:

 - amitriptyline (Tryptizol)